Saab Automobile: Saab-Scania (1969–1989)

 In 1969, Saab AB merged with the Swedish commercial vehicle manufacturer Scania-Vabis AB to form Saab-Scania AB, under the Wallenberg family umbrella.

-The 99 range was expanded in 1973 with the addition of a combi coupe model, a body style which became synonymous with Saab.
+The 99 range was expanded in 1973 with the addition of a combi coupé model, a body style which became synonymous with Saab.
 The millionth Saab automobile was produced in 1976.

 Saab entered into an agreement with Fiat in 1978 to sell a rebadged Lancia Delta as the Saab 600 and jointly develop a new platform.
 The agreement yielded 1985's Saab 9000, sister to the Alfa Romeo 164, Fiat Croma and Lancia Thema; all rode atop a common Type Four chassis.
 The 9000 was Saab's first proper luxury car but failed to achieve the planned sales volume.

 1978 also was the first year for the 99's replacement: the Saab 900.
 Nearly one million 900s would be produced, making it Saab's best-selling and most iconic model.
 A popular convertible version followed in 1986, all of which were made at the Saab-Valmet factory in Finland, making up nearly 20% of 900 sales.
 Even today, the "classic 900" retains a cult following.